 UN immigration data reports that more than 270 million people worldwide live in a country other than the one in which they were born.
 So who represents these people?

-Rainer Bauböck argues that voting should be linked to residency, not citizenship.
-My own work shows there has been little research on the effect of the mass movement of people around the world on the character and activity of national political parties.
+Rainer Bauböck's research points to a world trend of expanding electoral rights to non-resident citizens.
+He questions the link between electoral rights and citizenship in light of migration.
+My own work shows that there has been little research on the effect of the mass movement of people around the world on the character and activity of national political parties.

 270 million people worldwide live in a country other than the one in which they were born.
 So who represents these people?